9 Clouds Automotive Marketing Blog

 With the Slacker tool, you can pose as your favorite celebrity or character and send messages as them.
-There are over 20 characters built in (like Kanye West, Princess Leia, and even God) — but you can create your own characters too.
+There are more than 20 characters built in (like Kanye West, Princess Leia, and even God) — but you can create your own characters too.
 Once you've installed Slacker, simply select the green + icon, and add your desired name, image URL, and default message.

 Now excuse me for a minute while I dream of all the possibilities this sassy little feature has to offer. . . .

 8. Format Your Messages